 Myth 1: Disinfecting & Cleaning Are The Same Thing

-Cleaning and disinfecting are NOT the same thing.
+Cleaning and disinfecting are not the same thing.
 Cleaning is a way to remove dirt and grime at a surface level to prevent the spreading of bacteria and diseases.
-The more debris that is removed at the cleaning stage, the better your disinfectant will be able to do its job.
-Disinfecting makes a surface free and clear of all microscopic organisms by killing things like bacteria, viruses and fungi which can lead to infections or disease.
+Disinfecting makes a surface free and clear of all microscopic organisms by killing things like bacteria, viruses, and fungi, which can lead to infections or diseases.
+The two go hand-in-hand: The more debris that are removed at the cleaning stage, the better your disinfectant will be able to do its job.

-Use the proper amount of soap or cleaner specified.
-We know how tempting it can be to add more ‘cleaning power’ for a bigger job.
+We know how tempting it can be to add more “cleaning power” for a bigger job.
 But when you can’t rinse all that excess soap away, it’s going to leave a sticky film that attracts more dirt and grime.
-Follow the directions and you’ll get better results.
-Extra isn’t always better.
-Just remember the only thing you need more of is a little elbow grease.
-So roll up those sleeves, get your trusty rubber gloves and get to work!
+So you’ll get better results by following the directions on the label for the proper amount of soap or cleaner.
+Extra isn’t always better—the only thing you need more of is a little elbow grease.
+So roll up those sleeves, get your trusty rubber gloves on, and get to work!

 Make sure to check out our E-Book Bundle!
 It comprises 3 amazing e-books that will help you take your cleaning game to the next level.

 Looking for a BETTER & EASIER Way to Clean Your Home?